nextcloud/server/issue_template.md

 ```
 If you have access to your command line run e.g.:
 sudo -u www-data php occ app:list
-from within your ownCloud installation folder
+from within your Nextcloud installation folder
 ```

 **The content of config/config.php:**